maxiwee69/CS2-kernel-cheat/README.md

-- Simple triggerbot to change the triggerkey go to line 74 and use anything from [here](https://learn.microsoft.com/de-de/windows/win32/inputdev/virtual-key-codes)
+- Simple triggerbot to change the triggerkey open the features.cpp and use anything from [here](https://learn.microsoft.com/de-de/windows/win32/inputdev/virtual-key-codes)
 - Simple bhop
 - Hitsounds
 - Kernelmode to be undetectable by vac(or at least in theory)
+- Every feature has its own triggerkey, Triggerbot F2, Bhop F4 and Hitsounds F6

 ## Compiling